 When I reach the bottom of a long set of switchbacks at Vidette Meadow, I find a group of Boy Scouts from Pasadena that are out backpacking through the wilderness for a few days.
 They’re a friendly gang and I’m exhausted, so I find a nice campsite nearby and set up camp.

-As the light turns gold, I retrieve my camera gear and engage in my nightly photography rituals.
-I’m forced to wear full mosquito gear (hat, head net, rain jacket) and keep my hands in my pockets when I’m not adjusting camera controls.
+As the light turns gold, I retrieve my camera gear and engage in my nightly photography ritual.
+I’m forced to wear full mosquito gear (hat, head net, hard shell jacket) and keep my hands in my pockets when I’m not adjusting camera controls.
 It’s a small price to pay for the privilege of enjoying the beautiful meadow.

 Over the Kern Divide

 August 8, 2017 | 14.1 mi | +4100 ft / -2300 ft | View On Map

 I’m up early this morning, before most of the boy scouts.
 I eat about half of my breakfast while packing up and save the rest for later.
 Today I’m climbing the tallest pass on the John Muir Trail: Forester Pass.
 Technically, Trail Crest, on the ridge of Mt.
 Whitney, is the highest pass at 13,403 feet, but since the JMT doesn’t actually go over the pass, I’m counting Forester (13,160′) as the tallest.
 But I’m getting ahead of myself: I have a six- or seven-mile walk to reach the pass.